-The main goal of this position paper was to put forth a novel concept whose time has come: namely that of Autonomous Vehicular Clouds.
-AVCs are emerging from the convergence of advances in mobility, powerful embedded in-vehicle resources, ubiquitous sensing, and cloud computing.
+The main goal of this paper was to put forth a novel concept whose time has come: namely that of AVCs.
+AVCs are emerging from the convergence of advances in mobility, powerful embedded in-vehicle resources, ubiquitous sensing and cloud computing.
 When fully realized and deployed, AVCs would yield significant enhancements in safety, security and economic vitality of our modern society.
 They would enable non-conventional applications that go far beyond what people are expecting from today's VANET and ITS.
 Not surprisingly, the practical realization of our vision and the production of AVC standards will require tackling numerous novel technical challenges, whose resolution will certainly involve adopting a clean-slate approach.
 New research and development programs are needed to build AVC reference models, architectures and protocols, to address emergent trust and trust assurance issues, to provide AVC-driven cyber-physical resource coupling and coordination, to realize broader benefits through AVC federations, among many others.
 In addition to terrestrial vehicles the AVC concept also applies to aerial and aquatic vehicles or any hybrid combination thereof.

-Acknowledgment.
-This work was supported, in part, by the following NSF grants CNS 0721523, CNS 0721563, CNS 0721586 and CNS 0721644.
+Acknowledgements.
+This work was supported, in part, by the following NSF Grants CNS 0721523, CNS 0721563, CNS 0721586 and CNS 0721644.
+A preliminary version of this paper has appeared in the Proceedings of Second International ICST Conference on Ad Hoc Networks, 18-20 August 2010, Victoria, British Columbia, Canada.